rrovetto/Orbital-Space-Ontology-Project/README.md

   SWO classes may be found in existing astronomy ontologies(TBD)

 ## Status
 Under development.
 Subject to revision.
-No claims to completeness. _Funding and project partners wanted_.
+No claims to completeness. _Funding and project partners wanted_

 **SEEKING funded opportunities to sustainably develop this project.
 Opportunnities of interest include:**
 * A funded degree studentship (BS, MS in a space discipline; and PhD in ontology, philosophy, or interdisciplinary with space)